Attracting the attention of homeowners and prospective buyers should be the primary focus for agents across the country.

 Our top piece of advice may sound obvious, but it's surprising how many agents still don’t realize the potential of having a website.

-While many real estate agents recognize the need to establish a digital presence, all too often, their websites lack the professional touch.
+While many real estate agents recognize the need to establish an online presence, all too often, their websites lack the professional touch.

 A website that is only a simple business page isn't sufficient in today's real estate market.

-Instead, well-crafted web pages that create an easy-to-use online journey are where you’ll win.
+Instead, well-crafted web pages that create an easy-to-use online journey and appeal to your target audience are where you'll win.

 User experience and quality content take the cake in today's online market.